Day with Daeradar

 "I believe my brother and I have a supply of both in our talan," Haldir told them.

-Elladan smiled with excitement as he climbed up to sit on Haldir's shoulders, the guard keeping a secure hold on his foot so he would not fall as he rose to his feet and began to walk toward his flet upon the older twin's urging.
+Elladan smiled with excitement as he climbed up to sit on Haldir's shoulders, the captain keeping a secure hold on his foot so he would not fall as he rose to his feet and began to walk toward his flet upon the older twin's urging.
 Elrohir rushed over to Celeborn and took his hand, a smile on his face as well.

 "Come, daeradar!" he said.
 "Have pastries with us!"